indeedeng/iwf/README.md

 By default, the workflow execution will fail when API max out the retry attempts.
 In some cases that workflow want to ignore the errors.

-Using `PROCEED_ON_API_FAILURE` for `WaitUntilApiFailurePolicy` will let workflow continue to execute decide API when the API fails with maxing out all the retry attempts.
+Using `PROCEED_ON_API_FAILURE` for `WaitUntilApiFailurePolicy` will let workflow continue to invoke `execute` API when the API fails with maxing out all the retry attempts.

 Alternatively, WorkflowState can utilize `attempts` or `firstAttemptTime` from the context to decide ignore the exception/error.

 ## Limitation